 - Dr. David A. Mills

-Dr. Mills obtained a Bachelors of Science in Biochemistry from the University of Wisconsin-Madison where he subsequently worked as a technician for Dr. John Markley.
+Dr. Mills obtained a Bachelors of Science in Biochemistry from the University of Wisconsin-Madison where he worked for Dr. John Markley.
 In 1991, he obtained a Masters degree in Biochemistry with Dr. Michael Flickinger (then) at University of Minnesota, followed by a PhD in 1995 working with Dr. Gary Dunny and Dr. Larry McKay.
 After postdoctoral studies at North Carolina State University with Dr. Todd Klaenhammer, Dr. Mills took a faculty position at UC Davis.